 Patty Molinaro

-Patty Molinaro is a Registered Angus breeder based in southwestern Montana.
-With a passion for western history and research, author Patty has made significant contributions to the understanding of the region’s rich heritage and past.
+Patty Molinaro is an author and Registered Angus breeder based in southwestern Montana.
+With a passion for western history and research, Patty has made significant contributions to understanding the region’s rich heritage.

-Her expertise in historical accounts is highlighted by her titles on the history of Stillwater County, the Beartooth Mountains, origins of the Crow Agencies, and most recently a pictorial history of Red Lodge, Montana.
+Her expertise in historical accounts is reflected in her titles on the history of Stillwater County, the Beartooth Mountains, the origins of the Crow Agencies, and most recently, a pictorial history of Red Lodge, Montana.
 Patty’s insightful work offers readers a deeper understanding of the region’s cultural and natural history.
-This dedication to interpreting and preserving historic landscapes allied her with Our Montana conservation efforts.
+Her dedication to interpreting and preserving historic landscapes has naturally aligned her with Our Montana’s conservation efforts.

-Patty balances the remainder of her time keeping up with her grandchildren, hiking to various cultural sites, and working with her small Registered Angus herd in Roscoe, Montana.
+Patty balances her time between keeping up with her grandchildren, hiking to various cultural sites, and caring for her small Registered Angus herd in Roscoe, Montana.

 Beartooth Mountains, Montana